 Purchasing and playing with your new cricket bat is always exciting.
 But taking care of a bat is quite challenging!

-However, it is crucial that you follow the following steps before you step out and play in order to increase its lifespan and improve its performance.
+However, it is crucial that you follow the following steps before you step out and play.
+This will increase its lifespan and improve its performance.

 If you are looking for some affordable bat with good quality, then check out our blog on: Cricket Bats That Will Not Burn Hole In Your Pocket.